RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Long 1 BTC when the price crosses 50,000 USDT
 - Long 1 BTC at 45,000 USDT when the price crosses 50,000 USDT
+- 100x short BTC with 100 USDT when the price crosses 150,000 USDT

 ### Futures - Take profit & stop loss